jae-labs/catv/README.md

 - Secure and offline: no internet required, no data sent to third parties
 - Free and open-source: no hidden costs or paywalls

-CATV is designed for simplicity, privacy, and security, working entirely offline and storing your cards locally in SQLite.
+Designed for simplicity, privacy, and security, working entirely offline and storing your cards locally in SQLite.
 Originally built and tested for macOS, it runs anywhere Ollama is supported.

 ## Quick Start